August 2020 Web User Group: updates & upcoming attractions

 In Brief

-The following notes were taken at the Simulator User Group meeting held on Tuesday, June 23rd.
-Not much to report as it as another live music event.
+The following notes were taken during the Simulator User Group meeting of Tuesday, July 14th, 2020.

 Simulator Deployments